 J-1 students must have the following:

-- Current travel signature on the Form DS-2019 obtained from OISS or from the program sponsor if not UNR.
+Current travel signature on the Form DS-2019 obtained from OISS or from the program sponsor if not the University of Nevada, Reno.
 Travel signatures are valid for 1 year (unless your program is less than 1 year) and must be valid upon re-entry

 F-2 and J-2 dependents